3. Bayesian methods#

 Fig. 3.1 Monte Carlo method for approximating \(\pi\) (Source: Wikipedia).#

-Bayesian approaches based on random Monte Carlo sampling from the posterior have a number of advantages for us:
+Bayesian approaches based on random Monte Carlo sampling from the posterior have several advantages for us:

 • Sensitivity analysis of the model becomes easier.